nextcloud/desktop/doc/troubleshooting.rst

 5. Name the log file and click the 'Save' button.

-  The log files is saved in the location specifed.
+  The log file is saved in the location specifed.

 Alternatively, you can launch the ownCloud Log Output window using the ``--logwindow`` command.
 After issuing this command, the Log Output window